aspose-total/Aspose.Total-Products/total/en/python-net/conversion/flatopc-to-email/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+For a Python developer, who is trying to add a FLATOPC to EMAIL conversion feature within application, it is important to understand why this conversion is necessary.
+FLATOPC is a file format used to store documents in a compressed form.
+It is a popular format for storing documents and is widely used in many applications.
+However, it is not suitable for emailing as it cannot be opened directly in an email client.
+Therefore, it is necessary to convert the FLATOPC file into an EMAIL format before sending it via email.

+<h2>How Aspose.Total helps for flatopc to email conversion</h2>

-For a Python developer, who is trying to add a FLATOPC to EMAIL conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into EMAIL format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It provides a simple and efficient way to automate the conversion process from FLATOPC to EMAIL.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into EMAIL format.

+The Aspose.Words for Python via .NET API provides a wide range of features to manipulate Word documents.
+It can be used to convert Word documents into HTML, PDF, XPS, EPUB, SVG, and other formats.
+It also provides features to modify the document structure, format, and content.
+The Aspose.Email for Python via .NET API provides features to read, write, and manipulate emails in various formats.
+It can be used to convert emails from one format to another, such as from EML to MSG, MHTML to EML, and HTML to EML.

+The combination of Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs makes it easy to automate the conversion process from FLATOPC to EMAIL.
+It provides a simple and efficient way to convert the FLATOPC file into an EMAIL format before sending it via email.

 {{% /blocks/products/pf/feature-page-summary %}}